raganwald/raganwald.github.com/_posts/2018-03-03-the-deep-state.md

   //=> 'Reg Braithwaite'
 ```

-This works, and might eb all we need.
-But once we incorporate the idea of inheriting _from_ a class,
+This works, and might be all we need for our immediate purposes.
+But once we incorporate the idea of inheriting _from_ a class, it seems like we ought to go all the way and make a way to declare an `Account` class.

+How hard could that be?

 ---